Spot Regressions with Candlesticks: Introduction

 Prior to this study, \cite{brandt2006no} and \cite{bannouh2009range} introduced range-based covariance estimators that exploit triangular no-arbitrage conditions in currency markets.
-While effective in that setting, this is generally not applicable to equity markets.
+While effective in that setting, this approach is generally not applicable to equity markets.
 Similarly, \cite{rogers2008estimating} estimated the correlation coefficient of a bivariate Brownian motion using open, high, low and close price observations.
 However, their analysis is conducted under a constant volatility framework.
 In contrast, this paper accommodates a more general Itô semimartingale environment and provides a feasible inference procedure with candlesticks which is not considered in the abovementioned papers.

 The remainder of the paper is organized as follows.
-Section \ref{sec:econometric_framework} introduces the candlestick-based estimation methodology.
-Section \ref{sec:inference} develops the inference procedure.
-Section \ref{sec:simulation} presents simulation results, and Section \ref{sec:empirics} provides empirical applications.
-Section \ref{sec:conclusion} concludes.
+Section \ref{sec:setup} introduces the theoretical environment and notation.
+Section \ref{sec:estimation} develops candlestick-based estimation framework.
+Section \ref{sec:inference} discusses the inference procedure.
+Section \ref{sec:simulation} presents simulation results, and Section \ref{sec:empirics} provides the empirical application.
+Finally, Section \ref{sec:conclusion} concludes.
 Additional technical details and all proofs are provided in the appendices.